The OGs In African American Female Group Travel Experiences

 We know, in American culture, one does not look kindly on ‘slowly.’
 Nor does it honor slowing down, even for a moment.
 Many live by the old saying, that "if you slow down you will get run over."
 In Italy and specifically the wine regions there is a belief in “il dolce far niente” (the sweetness of doing nothing), not in not doing anything at all, but in slowing down to smell the roses or in this case to smell the wine.
 Just in case you are wondering, do not confuse a slower pace with stuffy or a lack of fun.
 What could be more fun than drinking your way through Italy, the Fleace Weaver and Globalnista way.
 Which is non-stop fun!

-Day 1 - USA: Day 1 - Depart the USA on May 4th or August 3rd..
-Book your flight to arrive in Torino (Turin) TRN airport, Italy by 12 noon, May 5th or August 4th.
-Yes, Cinco de Mayo, or for some people, Cinco de Drinko.
-It seems the perfect date, to start the tour.
+Day 1 - USA: Depart the USA on August 22nd.
+Book your flight to arrive in Torino (Turin) TRN airport, Italy by 12 noon, August 23rd.
 If you prefer to fly into Milan by 9 am, we can arrange for a private car transfer to Torino (not included).
-You can also, arrive a day early on May 4th or August 3rd to enjoy a free day in Milan.

 Get ready to drink and repeat.
 What happens on WineHeaux stays locked in the bottle!